 Compliance with PCI DSS will make you feel confident that you have done all you need to do to protect cardholder data.
 Also, your customers feel safe, they believe that they provide their confidential data to a trusted company, that’s you.

 Improved customer relationship:

 According to a study conducted by Quirk’s Marketing Research Review, it reported that 69 percent of customers would be less likely to engage in business with an infringed entity.
-As a PCI DSS-compliant enterprise, you should be able to significantly reduce data breach.
+As a PCI DSS-compliant enterprise, you should be able to significantly reduce data breaches.
 This means you’re going to have a better customer relationship.
 They will see you as a firm committed to protecting their information.

 Increase in Profit:

-Once your customers know that their card details are secure with you due to compliance with PCI, the word of mouth will only increase the number of your customers and ensure that all your loyal customer base will only keep growing.
-In short, there are more customers, more sales, more income.
+Once your customers know that their card details are secure with you due to compliance with PCI, the word of mouth will only increase the number of your customers and ensure that your loyal customer base will only keep growing.
+In short, there are more customers, more sales, and more income.

 Brand Image building:

 With your company’s strong commitment to PCI enforcement, the brand’s identity would stand out in a very suitable way.